charlescyt/pyramid_lint/README.md

 ### proper_controller_dispose

-Controllers should be disposed in dispose method to avoid memory leaks.
+Controllers should be disposed in `Widget`'s `dispose` method to avoid memory leaks.
+This lint checks for `AnimationController` and all `ChangeNotifier` subclasses such as `TextEditingController`, `ScrollController` and `TabController`.

 - Severity: error
 - Quick fix: ✓

-Controllers:

-- AnimationController
-- PageController
-- ScrollController
-- SearchController
-- TabController
-- TextEditingController
-- UndoHistoryController

 Bad